Facts about Terri Schiavo

 Terri Schiavo Biography

-An autopsy after Schaivo’s death showed that Schaivo’s brain had shrunk to about half normal size, and that Schaivo was blind.
+An autopsy after Terry Schaivo’s death showed that her brain had shrunk to about half normal size, and that Schaivo was blind.
 “No amount of therapy or treatment would have regenerated the massive loss of neurons,” according to the medical examiner, Dr. Jon Thogmartin.
-However, the autopsy was unable to pinpoint the cause of Schaivo’s collapse in 1990… Schiavo’s case was considered to have political implications, as Florida governor Jeb Bush and his brother, U.S. president George W. Bush, both had been elected with the vigorous support of pro-life conservatives… Terri and Michael Schiavo were married on 10 November 1984.
+However, the autopsy was unable to pinpoint the cause of Terry Schaivo’s collapse in 1990… Terry Schiavo’s case was considered to have political implications, as Florida governor Jeb Bush and his brother, U.S. president George W. Bush, both had been elected with the vigorous support of pro-life conservatives… Terri and Michael Schiavo were married on November 10, 1984.